Adviser Question:

 Answer:

-Yes, provided your client has not made any other withdrawals or rollovers out of the fund since making the contribution, and has not commenced an income stream from her super interest, she can submit a valid NOI for the $20,000 contribution (provided this is done within the standard required timeframes).
+Yes, provided your client has not made any other withdrawals or rollovers out of the fund since making the contribution, and has not commenced an income stream from her super interest, she can submit a valid NOI for the $20,000 contribution (provided this is done within the standard required timeframes, ie. the earlier of the date the client lodges their tax return for the financial year of contribution, and the end of the financial year after the year of contribution).

 Further explanation: